 There’s little question about it: You almost always need a business credit card if you are running your own small company.
 This product lets you track and manage your small business’ spending while keeping it separate from personal expenses.
 It allows you to give safe purchase power to employees through authorized user cards.
 And you’ll also enjoy protection on the products and services you buy, all while earning rewards on all of your spending.

 One such option is the Chase Ink Business Preferred Credit Card, a product designed for small businesses that want to maximize rewards and enjoy a host of card benefits, all for a low annual fee.
 Here’s an in-depth look at this business credit card and how it might help you better optimize your own company’s spending.

+One of the biggest benefits of using a credit card for your business spending, versus checks or debit cards, is the protection that a credit card can provide.
 The Ink Business Preferred card comes with a number of purchase protection benefits that can protect you and your business.
 These include: